josmar-crwdstffng/angular/aio/content/guide/dependency-injection-providers.md

 <code-example header="src/app/app.config.ts" path="dependency-injection/src/app/app.config.ts" region="token"></code-example>

-The optional type parameter, `<AppConfig>`, and the token description, `app.config`, specify the token's purpose.
+The optional type parameter, `<AppConfig>`, and the token description, `app.config`, specify the purpose of the token.

 Next, register the dependency provider in the component using the `InjectionToken` object of `APP_CONFIG`.